Events & Publications.

 The course was held in The Hague in February 2016.

-EU-Iran Business Opportunities
+Business Opportunities Summit

 The event began with a general session, during which the organizers and some Iranian officials delivered their speech on the opportunities for promoting business relations between Iran and the European Union.